Automate with Bots

 What happens to a Bot if the linked Insight is edited?

-• The Bot configuration will automatically update to include the new filter.
+The Bot configuration will automatically update to include edits and the Bot will continue to run.

 What happens to a Bot if the linked Insight is deleted?